DylanChambo/dylanchambo/README.md

 <!-- **DylanChambo/dylanchambo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-I'm a Part II Computer Systems Engineering student at The University of Auckland.
+I'm a Part III Computer Systems Engineering student at The University of Auckland.

 - 📍 Auckland, New Zealand
 - 🎓 Computer Systems Engineering @ The University of Auckland